Health & wellbeing

 We offer brief advice and ongoing support and we can liaise with your course team at your request.
 You can request an appointment with a Student Support Advisor from your tutor, course leader or course administrator, or you can email us.

-See above for options, or to access wellbeing services complete the ‘I want help’ or ‘I’m worried about someone’ application forms.
+See above for options, or to access wellbeing services complete the 'I need advice' or 'I'm worried about someone' application forms.

 If you or the person you are concerned about require immediate support for mental or physical health issues, then, depending on the urgency, please see your GP, visit your local NHS Urgent Care Centre, call 111, visit Accident and Emergency, or call an ambulance using 999, prior to applying to this service.